nilsbeck/trenara-web/README.md

 ## What is the future?

 - Implement API calls to
-  - move a training to a different date
+  - ✅ move a training to a different date
   - set training circumstances
+  - ✅ delete a training
+  - ✅ add manual training
 - Refactoring
 - Improve dialog usages to change data
 - Remove axios usage in favor of sveltes native fetch API